 Transformation pathways Core resources: USD 4,020,000 Output: Countries provided with the tools and information necessary to support accelerated deployment of renewable energy.
-Deliverable Status 19 Remarks REmap Global report Completed - The Global Energy Transformation: A Roadmap to 2050, launched at Berlin Energy Transition Dialogue, April 2019. - Background report: Global Energy Transformation: The REmap transition pathways.
-A detailed analysis of investments and stranded assets has been explored and analysed in the background document. - Web-based digital story How to Transform Energy System and Reduce Carbon Emissions available online as well as datasets and dashboards for key energy indicators for the regions. - Global Energy Transformation: Future of the wind market, in development. - Global Energy Transformation: Future of the solar PV market, in development.
-Grid integration planning guide for Completed - Technical Planning Studies for the Integration of variable renewables, medium size power systems September 2018.
-Global report on policy and market In progress - In-depth analysis of policies, regulations and market instruments to support design for integration of VRE flexibility options (Q4 2019).
-Report on long-term planning with In progress - Expert workshop in planning for Q4 2019.
-A report will subsequently be high share of VRE prepared based on workshop proceedings.
+Deliverable Status 22 REmap Global report Completed - Global Energy Transformation: a roadmap to 2050, Berlin, April 2018. - The Global Energy Transformation: A Roadmap to 2050, Berlin, April 2019. - Background report: Global Energy Transformation: The REmap transition pathways.
+A detailed analysis of investments and stranded assets has been explored and analysed in the background document. - Web-based digital story How to Transform Energy System and Reduce Carbon Emissions available online as well as datasets and dashboards for key energy indicators for the regions. - Future of Wind (A Global Energy Transformation paper), launched at China Wind Power in Beijing, October 2019. - Future of Solar Photovoltaic (A Global Energy Transformation paper), launched at Sun World event in Lima, November 2019.
+Grid integration planning guide for medium size power systems Completed - Technical Planning Studies for the Integration of variable renewables, September 2018.
+Global report on policy and market design for integration of VRE In progress - In-depth analysis of policies, regulations and market instruments to support flexibility options (Q1 2020).

-19 Definitions:
+22 Definitions: